-1.00 EXPLAINING THE ANNUAL REPORT 1.01 On 20 th February 2018, the Council approved the Treasury Management Strategy 2018/19, following the recommendation of the Cabinet and consideration by the Audit Committee.
+1.00 EXPLAINING THE ANNUAL REPORT 1.01 On 20 th February 2018, the Council approved the Treasury Management Strategy 2018/19, following the recommendation of Cabinet and consideration by the Audit Committee.
 1.02 The Council delegates responsibility for the implementation and regular monitoring of its treasury management policies and practices to Cabinet, and for execution and administration of treasury management decisions to the Corporate Finance Manager, who acts in accordance with the Council's Treasury Management Policy Statement, Strategy and Practices.
 1.03 The Council has nominated Audit Committee to be responsible for ensuring effective scrutiny of Treasury Management Strategy and Policies.

-CONSIDERATIONS 1.04 The draft Annual Treasury Management Report 2018/19 is attached as Appendix 1.
-As required by the Council's Financial Procedure Rules, this Annual Report was reviewed by Audit Committee on 10 th July 2019 and will also be reported to Council on 22 nd October 2019.
+CONSIDERATIONS 1.04 The Annual Treasury Management Report 2018/19 is attached as Appendix 1.
+As required by the Council's Financial Procedure Rules, this Annual Report was reviewed by Audit Committee on 10 th July 2019 and Cabinet on 24 th September 2019.
 Summary of Key Points 1.05 The UK Bank Rate began the year at 0.50% with a rise in August to 0.75% where it has since stayed.
 Short term money market rates also remained at very low levels which continued to have a significant impact on investment income.
 Section 2 of the report provides a full economic and interest rate review of 2018/19.
 1.06 The Council had a sustained borrowing requirement and during the year opportunities arose to secure long term borrowing at low rates when PWLB rates fell, loans totalling £17.53m were taken out in December 2018 following discussion with our treasury management advisors, Arlingclose.
 1.07 Options for debt rescheduling were explored in conjunction with Arlingclose.
 The premium charged for early repayment of PWLB debt remained relatively expensive for the loans in the Council's portfolio and therefore unattractive for debt rescheduling activity.
 No rescheduling activity was undertaken as a consequence.
 Section 3 provides more information on borrowing and debt management during the year.
 1.08 The treasury function operated within the limits detailed in the Treasury Management Strategy 2018/19.
 1.09 For completeness the Treasury Management Mid-Year Report for 2018/19 is also attached as Appendix 2 for approval.
-The report was reviewed by Audit Committee on the 21st of November 2018 and is recommended for approval by Cabinet.
+The report was reviewed by Cabinet on the 24 th of September 2019 and is recommended for approval by Members.